Maryland Association of Secondary School Principals

 Recently, due to the surge in Covid-19, it became necessary to cancel the Assistant Principals' Conference for both elementary and secondary school leaders which was scheduled for March.
 We heard from school leaders that although attending the conference was a goal, with the additional stress and responsibilities of school leaders, the protocols for schools, and staff shortages it was not possible to leave the school buildings.
 Therefore in optimism, the Assistant Principals' Conference: Navigating the Path of School Leadership has been rescheduled for November 9, 2022.
 It will be held locally in Linthicum.
 We invite not only current school leaders to attend but we also welcome aspiring school leaders to attend.

-If you would like more information about the conference and the organization contact MASSP at email@example.com or visit the website.
+If you would like more information about the conference and the organization contact MASSP at email@example.com.